xsoma/worthless/readme.md

 ## "cheat fixers" community servers

-- join if you want to have other good sources, or just joining a good community, [click here!](https://discord.gg/WPag8RJ)
+- if you want other good sources, or just having a good community, [click here!](https://discord.gg/WPag8RJ)

 ## how to's